Leadership Thought #410 – 22 Things You Could Do Wrong Today

 - Blaming a mistake or misstep on someone or something else.

 As with all things, awareness is the first step.
-I encourage you to print out and take this list with you and put it in your briefcase, purse, or wallet.
+I suggest you print this list and keep it in your purse, briefcase, or wallet.
 I also like to tape it to my desk and put it in my glove compartment.
 Briefly review it several times throughout the course of the day.
-When you knowingly do something on the list put a check mark next to it as close to the occurrence as possible.
-At the end of the week see how many check marks you have, and which items are your biggest weaknesses.
+When you knowingly do something on the list, put a check mark next to it.
+At the end of the week, see how many check marks you have and which items are your biggest weaknesses.
 Rethink how you could have handled the situation differently.
 No rationalizations are allowed.
-Over time you will notice that the number of check marks will go down markedly.
+Over time, you will notice that the number of check marks will decrease.
 Don’t strive for perfection, just incremental daily improvement.
-After a month I guarantee you will notice a substantial difference in how you feel and how others are responding to you.
+After a month, I guarantee you will notice a substantial difference in how you feel and how others respond to you.